-19.14.36 Set nFnu add 300 micron
+19.14.38 Set nFnu add 300 micron

 You can also add custom wavelengths or frequencies at which the nFnu and nInu entries in the emission-line printout are evaluated.
 You can do that by adding one set nFnu add command for each point.
 You can enter as many as you like.
 Each line must contain a number and a unit to identify the wavelength or frequency.
 Adding the unit is mandatory.
 The following keywords are supported: eV, keV, MeV, Hz, kHz, MHz, GHz, Angstrom, nm, micron, mm, cm or centimeter, wavenumbers, erg, ryd, K or Kelvin.
-If this command is entered then print continuum does not also need to be given-the continuum points will automatically be included in the printout.
 Some examples are:

-'''

-set nFnu add 22 GHz

-set nFnu add 350 micron

-set nFnu add 4200 angstrom
+set nFnu add 22 GHz set nFnu add 350 micron set nFnu add 4200 angstrom

-'''

-19.14.37 Set nmaps 50
+19.14.39 Set nmaps 50